 When we board an aircraft, we acknowledge there is risk.
 While nobody wants to dwell on this, we understand that the flight may suffer a catastrophic incident.
 If a passenger embarking a flight was asked what the risks are, a typical reply might be, “That the plane will crash.”
-In the same way, if stakeholders in a software implementation project were asked what the risks were, they may reply, “The project will run over schedule.”
+In the same way, if stakeholders in a software implementation project, such as Business Central, were asked what the risks were, they may reply, “The project will run over schedule.”
 Or, “The project will go over budget.”
 Stating a risk in this broad manner is not helpful in managing it.

 A risk is broken into several components, how these components are articulated is critical to how that risk is viewed, understood and managed.
 From the previous post in this series the first step in risk management is risk identification.
 Once a risk has been identified, it must be defined in a Risk Statement for those who will decide how to control it.
 This Risk Statement is a critical part of Risk Management.